 - Direct seller to the ultimate consumers

 - Drivers or operators of a single unit tricycle

 MIC is also not subject to value-added tax (VAT) and other percentage tax in the Philippines.

 Person Engaged in Sari-sari Subject to Individual Tax?

-All persons who earn income is subject to tax.
+All persons who earn an income is subject to tax.
 How about a person engaged in a small sari-sari store is still exempted from individual income tax?
 Yes, if the total income does not exceed the 250, 000 as the thresholds.
 To learn more, you can read things you should know more about de minimis benefits under TRAIN law 2018.
-It has illustration on how to compute tax after the individual thresholds.
+It has an illustration of how to compute tax after the individual thresholds.

 How about those who are earning income as an individual at the same time with a sari-sari store?
 Do I need to file a mixed-income?
 The answer is NO. An employed person should file individual tax if the other income is taxable.
 Since income from small sari-sari is not subject to any tax, therefore, profit from your sari-sari store is not included in your tax.